Private Prosecution Solicitors

 A

-If you cannot afford to fund the case to its conclusion, we can still assist you by putting together a package of evidence to take to the police.
+If you cannot afford to fund the case to its conclusion, we can still assist you by putting together the evidence and representations to take to the police or Crown Prosecution Service.
 This will increase the chances that your case will be accepted and successfully prosecuted by the authorities.

 Talk to Us

-If you wish to explore the merits of a private prosecution, the business crime and regulation team are on hand to provide assistance.
+If you wish to explore the merits of a private prosecution, the business crime and regulation team at JMW is on hand to provide assistance.
 Contact 0345 872 6666 or fill in our online enquiry form and we will get back to you.